Disponible/available in: Français (French)

-The first phase of the redevelopment of the Rochester Heights community has seen the removal of 26 townhomes in the summer of 2018, on land at the northeast corner of Gladstone and Rochester.
-The proposed design is for a six-storey building with 108 apartments, coupled with two stacked townhome blocks along Balsam Street, containing 16 units each, for a total project count of 140 homes.
+The first phase of the redevelopment of the Rochester Heights community has seen the removal of 26 townhomes in the summer of 2018 on land at the northeast corner of Gladstone and Rochester.
+The proposed design is for a six-storey building with 108 apartments and two stacked townhome blocks along Balsam Street, containing 16 units each, for a total project count of 140 homes.

 The design will create capacity for affordable housing, with a mix of studios, one-bed units, two-, three-, and four-beds.
-It will have a generous amount of indoor and outdoor amenity space, coupled with surface and underground parking, as well as bicycle parking.
+It will have a generous amount of indoor and outdoor amenity space, surface and underground parking, and bicycle parking.

-All of OCH new-builds practice waste diversion.
+All of OCH’s new builds practice waste diversion.
 As the 26 homes were being vacated in Rochester Heights, five kitchens were salvaged to use as materials for renovations in other communities.
 Any metal recovered was sold, and the proceeds were donated to the OCH Foundation.

 Status